Southern Cone: Non-Iberian languages

-Italian (mostly its Northern dialects, such as Venetian), is spoken in rural communities across Argentina, Southern Brazil, and São Paulo where immigrants had settled.
+Italian (mostly its Northern dialects, such as Venetian) is spoken in rural communities across Argentina, Southern Brazil, and São Paulo where immigrants had settled.

 German, in various dialects, is mostly spoken in Southern Chile and Southern Brazil.
 As well as in the Chaco (Paraguay) by Mennonites.
 It is the second most spoken mother tongue in Brazil.

 The Southern Cone is also known to have high English proficiency compared to other South American countries.
 This language is spoken in the Falkland Islands, a British Overseas Territory (disputed by Argentina).

 Polish, Dutch and Ukrainian are also spoken in Southern Brazil.
 Dutch is spoken in Chile as well, and Ukrainian is used in Argentina as well.
 Croatian and other Slavic languages are also spoken in the southernmost areas of Chilean Patagonia, reflecting patterns of immigration and settlement.
 Yiddish can be heard mainly in Buenos Aires, Argentina and São Paulo, Brazil.
 In Brazil, Japanese is spoken by immigrant communities in the states of São Paulo and Paraná.
 By descendants in Argentina and Chile, Welsh is spoken by descendants of immigrants in the Patagonia region.

 Comparison of selected words

-Below there are selected words to show vocabulary in the dialects of the countries of the Southern Cone and other Spanish-speaking countries in South America and the dialect of Portuguese spoken in Brazil.
+Below are selected words to show vocabulary in the dialects of the countries of the Southern Cone and other Spanish-speaking countries in South America and the dialect of Portuguese spoken in Brazil.